-A sizeable body of literature considers nonparametric spectral-based matrix factorization approaches to network analysis, leveraging the convenient representation of networks in terms of their adjacency or Laplacian matrix.
-This has led to widespread use of \emph{spectral embeddings}, namely eigendecomposition-based low-dimensional Euclidean representations of vertices in graphs.
-This survey considers existing asymptotic normality results for different matrix factorization approaches to network analysis as well as applications of these results to parameter estimation and hypothesis testing.
-In part, this survey seeks to elucidate, to the extent possible, the interplay between underlying matrix structure and the associated asymptotic normality.
-Loosely speaking, a tug-of-war exists between network sparsity (the antagonist) and network (sample) size (the protagonist).
-The emergence of asymptotic normality depends on the extent of community separation (between-community heterogeneity), sample size, and sparsity, with rate of convergence, covariance matrix, and centering determined by these three factors.
+A sizable body of literature considers spectral-based matrix factorization approaches to network analysis by leveraging the convenient representation of networks in terms of their adjacency or Laplacian matrix.
+Such approaches have led to widespread use of \emph{spectral embeddings}, namely eigendecomposition-based low-dimensional Euclidean representations of vertices in graphs.
+This survey discusses existing asymptotic normality results for different matrix factorization approaches to network analysis as well as applications of these results to parameter estimation and hypothesis testing.
+In part, to the extent possible, this survey seeks to elucidate the interplay between underlying matrix structure and asymptotic normality behavior.
+Loosely speaking, a tug-of-war exists between network sparsity, the antagonist, and network size, the protagonist.
+The emergence of asymptotic normality depends on the extent of community separation (between-community heterogeneity), sample size, and sparsity, with rate of convergence, covariance matrix, and centering determined by these aspects.

 Numerous existing works in the literature address statistical consistency under SBMs and in more general network settings, without addressing asymptotic distributional properties.
 To maintain focus and a reasonable page count, this survey restricts its attention to only the most closely related works.
-In particular, this review does not delve into the rich literature on information-theoretical thresholds and phase transition phenomena for random graphs \citep{abbe_community_2018}, nor does it consider graphons as graph limit objects \citep{lovasz_large_2012}.
-Many of the results covered hold for more general models, and, where appropriate, we mention when such results hold, though presentation herein is deliberately restricted to stochastic blockmodels.
+In particular, this review does not delve into the rich literature on information-theoretical thresholds and phase transition phenomena for random graphs \citep{abbe_community_2018} nor does it consider graphons as graph limit objects \citep{lovasz_large_2012}.
+Many of the results covered herein hold for more general models, and while we aim to mention this when appropriate, we emphasize that the focus herein is deliberately on stochastic blockmodels.